arfianarif/auth-masterclass/README.md

 - npx prisma db push
 - npm run dev

+## For Prisma Change
+- if any change on yout schema.prisma run:
+  - shutdown first
+  - npx prisma generate
+  - npx prisma db push
+  or you can go in prisma.io documentation

 ## For Credentials Verification
 this project use third party Resend for credentials, if user do not have emailVerification on fields, they can not login.
 - Creating user by email -> type credentials